SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 ### Practice 8 : Searching with `grep`

-* Go on the following page : http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/
+* Go on the following page : https://plants.ensembl.org/Oryza_sativa/Info/Index
-* Copy the url of the rice genome annotation file (gff format) that we will use to download the file directly on the server
+* Copy the url of the rice genome annotation file (gff format, all chromosomes) that we will use to download the file directly on the server
 * Go to the `bank`directory and type the following command :

 {% highlight bash %}wget gff_url{% endhighlight %}